bartclone/cdc_audit/README.md

    -p PASS            mysql password.
-   -m DIR             path to write audit files.                 default = ./db_audit -D DB              destination database for audit tables.     default = value of -d -t TABLES          comma separated list of tables to audit.   default = generate for all tables -e                 invert -t, exclude the listed tables.
+   -m DIR             path to write audit files.                 default = ./db_audit -D DB              destination database for audit tables.     default = value of -d -y                 use MariaDB dynamic columns for storing
+                      source table values instead of separate
+                      columns for each.
+   -t TABLES          comma separated list of tables to audit.   default = generate for all tables -e                 invert -t, exclude the listed tables.
    -s                 separate triggers, do not rebuild and drop